 - Use lemongrass oil regularly to keep bed bugs at bay.

 6. Cedar oil for Bed Bugs

-So, when sprayed along the areas affected by bed bug, it is possible to repel them.
+So, when sprayed along the areas affected by bed bugs, it is possible to repel them.
 However, you won’t kill bed bugs with cedar oil.
 To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.

 Put the solution in a spray bottle and spray directly on the infested places.
 This will repel bed bugs from their hideouts and deter them for a few days.

 Cedar oil can also be applied using a steamer to kill bed bugs and their eggs.
 Steam treatment will effectively kill the bed bugs and their eggs.
-At the same time cedar oil will repel bed bugs that survive steam treatment.
+At the same time, cedar oil will repel bed bugs that survive steam treatment.

-Alternatively, you can sprinkle the diluted cedar oil directly on the infested places especially the hard-to-reach crevices.
-You can also treat your bedding, clothes and furniture with dilute cedar oil.
+Alternatively, you can directly sprinkle the diluted cedar oil on the infested places, especially the hard-to-reach crevices.
+You can also treat your bedding, clothes, and furniture with dilute cedar oil.
 Remember that undiluted cedar oil can damage your clothes and bedding.

 7. Neem oil for Bed Bugs

 Two types containing neem oil have been approved as biochemical remedies for bed bug control.
 TER-TRU1 (5.5% neem oil) and TER-CX1 (22.0% neem oil) are cold-pressed directly from the seeds, bark, fruits, and leaves of the neem tree.